codio/knowledge/source/instructors/setupcourses/virtualmachine.rst

       codio-tools exec start chrome /incognito  https://codio.com

+- **codio-tools vm download <vm-name>** - This command is used to download the specified virtual machine, saving its current state for reuse or backup purposes.

+- **codio-tools vm destroy <vm-name>** - This command is used to permanently remove the specified virtual machine.
+Use this command with caution, as the VM cannot be recovered after destruction.

+- **codio-tools vm start <vm-name>** - This command is used to initiate the specified virtual machine, making it operational and accessible.

+- **codio-tools vm stop <vm-name>** - This command is used to stop the specified virtual machine, freeing up resources while preserving its state

+- **codio-tools vm restart <vm-name>** - This command is used to restarts the specified virtual machine, applying any changes or updates to its configuration.

+- **codio-tools vm status <vm-name>** - This command is used to display the current status of the specified virtual machine, such as running, stopped, or inactive.

+- **codio-tools vm list** - This command is used to list all virtual machines, showing their names and statuses (stopped, running, or available).

+- **codio-tools vm set <param-name> <value>** - This command is used to updates the configuration of a virtual machine by setting specific parameters to the desired values.
+For example, memory allocation or other VM properties can be modified.

 - **codio-tools sync** - This command is used to sync folder/file between Codio box and Virtual Machine.